 What is myasthenia gravis?

-The following symptoms are commonly associated with myasthenia gravis:
+Symptoms commonly associated with myasthenia gravis include:

 - Weakness of the eye muscles (ocular myasthenia)